Skip to main content

 csv_query

-Fetch a CSV from a URL or raw text, then query by selecting columns, filtering rows, sorting, and limiting results.
+Fetch CSV from a URL or raw text, then query it by selecting columns, filtering rows, sorting, and limiting results.
 Returns JSON or CSV.

 Instructions

 Fetch a CSV from a URL (or accept raw CSV text) and query it: select columns, filter rows, sort, and limit results.
-Returns JSON array of objects by default, or CSV with format=csv.
+Provide exactly one of url or csv — not both.
+Returns a JSON array of objects (default) or CSV text when format=csv.
+Returns an error if the URL is unreachable, returns a non-2xx status, or the content cannot be parsed as CSV.
+Has no side effects.
 Use instead of loading the full CSV into your context — send only the data you need.

 Input Schema